tsirbunen/maze/README.md

 - A console program will start and print out the use instructions.
 - Answer the questions asked by the console.
 - A GUI will open up.
 Follow the instructions within the GUI.
-- Have fun!
+- DO NOT CLICK WITH A MOUSE (even outside the GUI) AT ANY POINT!

-OR alternatively, in root folder, run `python3 main.py`
+- Be patient and have fun!

 ![how_to_run](images/how_to_run.png)

 **NOTE:**
 If you get the below warning (and the GUI does not open up properly), switch to using python version 3.10.2 as the interpreter in PyCharm.
-This python version should enable the Turtle graphics (that the graphical UI is based on).
+This python version should enable the Turtle graphics (needed by the graphical UI).

 ```
 DEPRECATION WARNING: The system version of Tk is deprecated and may be removed in a future release.